dhruvsaboo1805/Soil-Classification-Challenge-Annam-Hackathon/README.md

+# Challenge 1

-# Soil Type Classification using ResNet18
+## Soil Type Classification using ResNet18

 This project is part of the **Soil Image Classification Challenge** organized by Annam.ai at IIT Ropar.
 The goal is to classify soil images into one of four types: **Alluvial**, **Black**, **Clay**, or **Red**.
 The evaluation metric is the **minimum F1-score across all classes**.